GrazerComputerClub/Pi-XO/README.md

 # Pi-XO
 Raspberry Pi Zero game console for PICO-8 other games

+The hardware and software is sill under development.
+Rev. 01. board  error:
+  - speaker connected to GND (do not wire speaker to PCB), please connect speaker to audio amp. output via wire.

 ## Features

 - **Multiple display options** - 160x128 or 320x240